DavidPythonstar/printf/README.md

-The _printf() Function

-We are creating a variadic function that performs exactly the same purpose just like the printf() in C programming.
+Creating a variadic function that performs exactly the same purpose just like the printf() in C programming.